apache/spark/docs/apache-airflow-providers/index.rst

 .. note::
     We also provide ``apache-airflow-backport-providers`` packages that can be installed for Airflow 1.10.
     Those are the same providers as for 2.0 but automatically back-ported to work for Airflow 1.10.
-Those backport providers are going to be updated and released for 3 months after Apache Airflow 2.0 release.
+The last release of backport providers was done on March 17, 2021.

 Provider packages functionality